Commercial Recycling Disposal Service Portland

 Where?

-In the red recycling container or blue recycling cart next to the garbage dumpsters.
+In the recycling container or blue recycling cart next to the garbage dumpsters.

 How?